QTP-team/QTP_figures/README.md

 Supplementary Fig. 5.
 The PCoA analysis in three paired hosts.

+Supplementary Fig. 6

-Supplementary Fig. 6.
+Supplementary Fig. 7.
 High quality and core microbial community tree based on Bray-Curtis dissimilarity.

-Supplementary Fig. 7.
+Supplementary Fig. 8.
 Comparison of the enrichment of gut microbial functions between plateau indigenous species and late-migratory species.

-Supplementary Fig. 8.
+Supplementary Fig. 9.
 The Scatter plot shows the rate of co-speciation (Co-spe) events in bacterial genera that exist in at least 2 host species.

-Supplementary Fig. 9.
+Supplementary Fig. 10.
 The Scatter plot shows the rate of host-swap events in bacterial genera that exist in at least 2 host species.

-Supplementary Fig. 10.
+Supplementary Fig. 11.
 (A)The SGB1200 including 59 MAGs from the genus HGM05376 and (B) SGB1161 including 4 MAGs from the genus RGIG4079 show typical cases of host swap and co-speciation respectively.

-Supplementary Fig. 11.
+Supplementary Fig. 12.
 Gene duplication number variation of multiple-copy orthologous groups of bacterial genera HGM05376 across host species.